hyoungkyeu8359/online-resume/README.md

 ### 1. Create a new repository on GitHub

-By creating a new repository on GitHub, you are now ready to use a distributed version control system (DVCS), Git.
+By creating a new repository on GitHub, you are ready to use a distributed version control system (DVCS), Git.
 One of the Etter's protocol mentioned in his book is to use distributed version control to manage your remote repositories:

 > "The basics are that DVCS have better performance, allow for offline work, [...]
 Atlassian BitBucket and Stash are both excellent web-based interfaces for managing remote repositories.
 GitHub and GitHub enterprise are also great options."

 The good thing about using DVCS to manage your resume is you can do it in offline.
-If you need to download your resume to make a change, you can use Git to pull (download) it from the repository.
+If you need to download your resume and make a change, you can use Git to pull (download) it from the repository.
-Once the resume is editted, you can push (upload) it to the repository again.
+Once the resume is editted, you can push (upload) it to the repository.
 Simple as that.

 Let's create a new repository for your resume.